mleonardallen/CarND-Behavioral-Cloning/README.md

 ## Data Collection

-In order to train our model to run in autonmous mode, we must first collect training data.
+In order for the car to drive in autonmous mode, we must first record training data and then train our model using the recorded data.

 ![Data Collection through Udacity Simulator](./images/data-collection.png)